top of page

 White Bully X standing in grass

-• Watch for heatstroke, especially in dark coloured dog.
-Warning signs: excessive panting, drooling, lethargy, or vomiting
+• Watch for heatstroke, especially in dark-colored dogs.
+Warning signs include excessive panting, drooling, lethargy, or vomiting.

-• Flat-faced breeds like pugs and bulldogs, along with senior dogs, need extra attention in the heat
+• Flat-faced breeds like pugs and bulldogs, along with senior dogs, need extra attention in the heat.
+Their breathing can be more labored, making them more susceptible to overheating.

 Comments